CLochstampfor60/portfolio-page/README.md

 -Completed Work:

--Future changes: color scheme and the background images in order for them to mutually exist in a complementary manner (particularly the introduction section).
+- Placeholder #1:
+- Placeholder #2:
+- Placeholder #3:

+-Future changes:

+- Cursor hover over Github repos and Portfolio projects causes the selected section/image to 'pop-out', becoming larger in size than the others.
+- Styling adjusted for a better user experience (i.e., color-schemes, complementary background-images, and font-sizes.)
+- Add the corresponding Repo links into the HTML.
+- Deploy the application and add the corresponding link to the README.md section below.
+- Add screenshots of the deployed application below these notes on the README.md.

 ---